-Exceptions to this rule must be approved in advance by the Director of Resources.
+Exceptions to this rule must be approved in advance by the Assistant Director of Finance or Director of Resources.

-- 16.1 Every formal contract in writing within the meaning of CPR shall specify or contain (as a minimum) wherever possible: - (a) the services, supplies or works to be provided. - (b) the price to be paid, with a statement of discounts or other deductions. - (c) the time or times within which the contract is to be performed.

-(d) that all relevant health and safety legislation and codes of practice must be complied with and that any specific health and safety requirements set out in the invitation to tender prior to contract award have been satisfied.

-(e) in appropriate cases (to be determined by the Director of Resources) provide for the payment of liquidated damages by the supplier where they fail to complete the contract within the time specified in the contract or any amendment thereto made in accordance with the terms of the contract.

-(f) a clause empowering the Council to cancel the contract and recover from the supplier the amount of any loss resulting from such cancellation, if the Supplier or any person acting on their behalf shall, in relation to the obtaining or execution of the contract or any other contract with the Council, have committed any offence under the Prevention of Corruption Acts 1889 to 1916, or shall have given any fee or reward the receipt of which is an offence under Section 117(2) and (3) of the Local Government Act 1972, Bribery Act 2010, Data Protection Act 2018 and Modern Slavery Act 2015.

-(g) a clause requiring the supplier to provide information to the Council for the Council to fulfil its obligations under the Freedom of Information Act 2000 and Environmental Information Regulations 2004.

-(h) appropriate Employers Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance (but not less than £5,000,000).

-(i) appropriate Public Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance (but not less than $\pm 5,000,000$ ).

-(j) appropriate Professional Indemnity Insurance minimum of £1,000,000 or lower or higher depending on the risks and based on Officer's risk assessment in consultation with Finance.
+- 16.2 Every formal contract in writing within the meaning of CPR shall specify or contain (as a minimum) wherever possible: - (a) the services, supplies or works to be provided. - (b) the price to be paid, with a statement of discounts or other deductions. - (c) the time or times within which the contract is to be performed. - (d) that all relevant health and safety legislation and codes of practice must be complied with and that any specific health and safety requirements set out in the invitation to tender prior to contract award have been satisfied. - (e) in appropriate cases (to be determined by the Assistant Director of Finance or Director of Resources) provide for the payment of liquidated damages by the supplier where they fail to complete the contract within the time specified in the contract or any amendment thereto made in accordance with the terms of the contract. - (f) a clause empowering the Council to cancel the contract and recover from the supplier the amount of any loss resulting from such cancellation, if the Supplier or any person acting on their behalf shall, in relation to the obtaining or execution of the contract or any other contract with the Council, have committed any offence under the Prevention of Corruption Acts 1889 to 1916, or shall have given any fee or reward the receipt of which is an offence under Section 117(2) and (3) of the Local Government Act 1972, Bribery Act 2010, Data Protection Act 2018 and Modern Slavery Act 2015. - (g) a clause requiring the supplier to provide information to the Council for the Council to fulfil its obligations under the Freedom of Information Act 2000 and Environmental Information Regulations 2004. - (h) appropriate Employers Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance. - (i) appropriate Public Liability Insurance minimum of £10,000,000 or lower figure based on Officer's risk assessment in consultation with Finance. - (j) appropriate Professional Indemnity Insurance minimum of £1,000,000 or lower or higher depending on the risks and based on Officer's risk assessment in consultation with Finance.

-17. EXECUTION OF CONTRACTS
+17 EXECUTION OF CONTRACTS

-Any contracts valued at above £100,000 shall be formal, made in writing and executed as a deed by the affixing of the Council's common seal or signed by the Director of Resources or other person duly authorised in this regard (as considered appropriate).

-All other contracts i.e. less than £100,000) may be signed by the relevant Director or other person duly authorised in this regard (as considered appropriate).
+- 17.1 Any contracts valued at above £100,000 shall be formal, made in writing and executed as a deed by the affixing of the Council's common seal or signed by the Director of Resources or other person duly authorised in this regard (as considered appropriate). - 17.2 All other contracts (i.e. less than £100,000) may be signed by the relevant Assistant Director or other person duly authorised in this regard (as considered appropriate).

-18. CONTRACT REGISTER AND FORWARD PROCUREMENT PLANS
+18 CONTRACT REGISTER AND FORWARD PROCUREMENT PLANS

-Assistant Directors shall be responsible for the Contracts Register and Forward Procurement Plans and all prospective contracts entered into by the Council in excess of £5,000 unless the contract is less than three months duration.

-Information required for maintaining the Contracts Register and Forward Procurement Plans will be provided in a timely manner to meet quarterly publication requirements.
+- 18.1 Assistant Directors shall be responsible for the Contracts Register and Forward Procurement Plan and shall ensure all contracts in excess of £5,000 (unless the contract is less than three months duration) are recorded on the Contracts Register in a timely manner. - 18.2 The Contracts Register and Forward Procurement Plans will be published on the Council website by the Finance and Procurement Team quarterly in line with the requirements of the Local Government Transparency Code.

-19. FRAMEWORK AGREEMENTS AND DYNAMIC PURCHASING SYSTEMS
+19 FRAMEWORK AGREEMENTS AND DYNAMIC PURCHASING SYSTEMS